 Any regular recurring flexible work arrangements must be documented in the Staff Flexible Work Agreement, which establishes the specific conditions that apply to the employee working under any flexible work arrangement.
 The agreement must be completed and signed by the employee, the employee's supervisor, and the applicable dean or vice president prior to the employee beginning a flexible work arrangement.
 All agreements are subject to review at 30, 60 and 90 days.

-Yes, if an employee is approved to work a flexible work arrangement on a regular recurring basis, a Staff Flexible Work Policy Agreement form should be completed to document the approved flexible work schedule and signed by your supervisor and department head.
+Yes, if an employee is approved to work a flexible work arrangement on a regular recurring basis, a Staff Flexible Work Policy Agreement (PDF) form should be completed to document the approved flexible work schedule and signed by your supervisor and department head.
 A copy should be emailed to firstname.lastname@example.org to maintain a copy in your Workday file.

 Guidance For Evaluating Staff Flexible Work Arrangement Opportunities has been developed to assist supervisors in determining if your role is suitable for a flexible work arrangement.
 If your supervisor determines that your role is suitable for flexible work arrangement and you reach agreement on a flexible schedule, your supervisor will take your request to their leadership for approval.
 The Division of Academic Affairs /Office of the Provost has developed its own guidelines that supervisors and unit leaders must follow to process requests in academic and administrative units that report up to the Provost.